saurabh1088/notes/iOS/wwdc/wwdc24/Xcode16.md

 - Previews
-    - @Previewable MACRO : New
+    - @Previewable MACRO : ✨NEW THIS YEAR
     - PreviewModifier
     - Previews are faster than ever